csv/fitbite/readme.md

 -----------------------------------------------------------------------------------------
 _Order one of your favorite meals from Seamless based on your Fitbit activity for the day._
 ## Dependencies
 First, you'll need to set the following 6 Environmental Variables.
-The easy way is to just add these to ` ~/.bash_profile` or `~/.zshrc`, depending on which shell you use.
+The easy way is to just add these lines to ` ~/.bash_profile` or `~/.zshrc`, depending on which shell you use.

 ```